dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * `concurrencyLevel` - third param to constructor (first two `capacity` & `loadFactor` same as for `HashMap`) - estimated number of concurrently updating threads (by default 16)
 * so all buckets divided into 16 (or more) lock zones and only specific zone is blocked during create/update (reads are not blocked).
 So 16 threads can modify map given they work on different buckets
 * under-the-hood it uses a combination of `synchronized` for writing (put/remove/clear) and `Unsafe` for reading(get) to ensure data consistency.
 Using of `Unsafe` for get, allows to read data without any locking.
 For `Unsafe` 3 methods are used `getReferenceAcquire/putReferenceRelease/compareAndSetReference`
+* so we use `ReentranLock` for writing, but volatile semantic with `Unsafe` for lock-free reading.
+That's why it may be confusing, why do you need synchronized+volatile, but exactly for this reason.
+You need `volatile` semantic for lock-free reading, but for correc writing you still use `synchronized`.
 * `HashMap` is fail-fast, but `ConcurrentHashMap` is fail-safe
 ```java
 import java.util.HashMap;